oracle-livelabs/database/microtx-xa-stock-broker-app/introduction/introduction.md

 * Resource managers manage stateful resources such as databases, queuing or messaging systems, and caches.

 The service must meet ACID requirements, so withdraw amount, transfer amount, deposit stocks, sell stocks, debit amount, or credit amount are called in the context of the XA transaction.

+Estimated Workshop Time: 1 hours 30 minutes

+### Objectives

+In this workshop, you will learn how to:

+* Provision Oracle Autonomous Database instances and use them as resource managers for microservices.
+* Configure the required properties so that MicroTx can connect to the resource manager and microservices.
+* Include the MicroTx client libraries in your application to configure your Java application as a transaction initiator service.
+A transaction initiator service starts and ends a transaction.
+* Include the MicroTx client libraries in your application to configure your Java application as a transaction participant.
+A transaction participant service only joins the transaction.
+They do not initiate a transaction.
+* Run the Bank and Stock-Trading application to buy and sell stocks.
+* Use tools, such as Kiali and Jaeger, to visualize the flow of requests between MicroTx and the microservices.

+### Prerequisites

+This lab assumes you have:
+- An Oracle Cloud account

+Let's begin!
+If you need to create an Oracle Cloud account, click **Get Started** in the **Contents** menu on the left.
+Otherwise, if you have an existing account, click **Lab 1**.

 ## Task: Learn More